The New Jersey Homestead Exemption

 New Jersey does not have a homestead exemption, but you can use the federal homestead exemption.
 Married couples may have another option.

-Homestead Exemption Available in a New Jersey Bankruptcy
+How Much Is the Homestead Exemption in a New Jersey Bankruptcy?

 New Jersey lets filers use either the federal exemption system or New Jersey's state exemption system, which is good news because New Jersey doesn't offer a state homestead exemption.
 However, you can't mix exemptions from both lists, so you'll want to select the system that will protect your most important assets.